collectionspace/cspace-ui.js/docs/developer/Plugins.md

 If a configuration object is returned, it must be a [CollectionSpace UI configuration object](../../configuration).
 This configuration will be deeply merged into the pre-existing UI configuration.

 If a configurer function is returned, it will be executed with a configuration context object as its argument.
-The configuration context contains information about the runtime environment that may be useful to the plugin, and allows the plugin to implement more complex configurations.
+The configuration context contains information about the runtime environment that may be useful to the plugin, and provides access to cspace-ui APIs.
+This allows the plugin to implement more complex configurations.
 The configurer function must return a [CollectionSpace UI configuration object](../../configuration).
 The returned configuration will be deeply merged into the pre-existing UI configuration.

 Using an ES2015 [arrow function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Arrow_functions) and the ES2015 [export statement](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/export), a simple plugin that returns a configuration object might look like this: